Scusemua/Wukong/README.md

 # Wukong

+## This is an old/outdated repository.
+Please see this repository for the most up-to-date Wukong code: https://github.com/mason-leap-lab/Wukong

 A fast and efficient serverless DAG engine.

 Paper: In Search of a Fast and Efficient Serverless DAG Engine https://arxiv.org/abs/1910.05896

 This branch contains the version of Wukong used during the writing of the paper linked above.

 For the latest work-in-progress version of Wukong, please see the [Latest](hhttps://github.com/mason-leap-lab/Wukong/tree/socc2020) branch.

 ## What is Wukong?